lanl/singularity-eos/doc/sphinx/src/using-kpt.rst

 phase emerges to have a lower Gibbs free energy, a phase transition occurs and the system eventually transform to this new phase.
 However, all phase transitions need some type of *nucleation event* to get started.
-For the liquid raindrop cooling down while falling to the ground through very cold air, the hit against the asphalt is the nucleation event, and the supercooled liquid in the drop instantaniously transform to the equilibrium ice phase.
+For the liquid raindrop cooling down while falling to the ground through very cold air, the hit against the asphalt is the nucleation event, and the supercooled liquid in the drop instantaneously transform to the equilibrium ice phase.
 For the very hot coffee, the spoon insertion is the "nucleation" event when the very hot liquid coffee instantaneously transforms into its equilibrium phase, gas.